Qix: Sequels

 Qix II: Tournament (1982) is a version of the original Qix with a new color scheme and which awards an extra life when 90% or more of the screen is enclosed.
-Super Qix was released in 1987.
+Super Qix (developed by Kaneko) was released in 1987.
 The 1989 arcade video game Volfied, also known as Ultimate Qix (Genesis) or Qix Neo (PlayStation), was also released on several mobile phones.
 Another sequel, Twin Qix, reached a prototype stage in 1995, but was never commercially released.

 A port to the Game Boy developed by Minakuchi Engineering and published by Nintendo was released in 1990, with intermissions in which Mario, Luigi and Princess Peach have cameo appearances.
-In one, he is seen in a desert wearing Mexican clothing and playing a guitar with a vulture looking on.
+In one, Mario is seen in a desert wearing Mexican clothing and playing a guitar with a vulture looking on.
 The outfit later appears as a costume that Mario can wear in Super Mario Odyssey.
 The Game Boy port was released as a Nintendo 3DS Virtual Console title in Japan on June 15, 2011, and in North America and Europe on July 7.

 In 1999, a remake for the Game Boy Color was released called Qix Adventure.
 The player travels on a map screen, taking on opponents which appear on the playing field.
 Although optional, enclosing an opponent in the box opens a treasure chest, which can also be enclosed, giving the player an item.
 Battle Qix was released for the PlayStation in 2002 by Success, under their Super 1500 Lite budget title series.
 It includes a remake of the original Qix alongside a competitive multiplayer mode.
 Taito released a new version of Qix for the Xbox Live Arcade and PlayStation Portable Qix++ in December 2009.